Predators (2010 film)

-Predators is a 2010 American science fiction action film directed by Nimród Antal, written by Alex Litvak and Michael Finch and starring Adrien Brody, Laurence Fishburne, Alice Braga, Walton Goggins, and Topher Grace.
-It was distributed by 20th Century Fox.
-It is the third movie installment of the Predator franchise.
-The film follows an ensemble cast of characters including Royce (Adrien Brody), a mercenary who appears in an unidentified jungle among other proficient killers.
-They find that they have been abducted and placed on a planet that acts as a game reserve for two warring tribes of extraterrestrial killers, and actively look for a way back to Earth.
+Predators is a 2010 American science fiction action film and the third installment in the Predator franchise.
+The film was directed by Nimród Antal and features an ensemble cast, including Adrien Brody, Topher Grace, Alice Braga, Walton Goggins, and Laurence Fishburne.
+The plot follows a group of proficient killers who have been abducted and placed on a planet inhabited by extraterrestrial trophy hunters, leading them to try to survive and look for a way back to Earth.

-Producer Robert Rodriguez had developed a script for a third installment as early as 1994, although it was not until 2009 that 20th Century Fox greenlit the project.
-According to Rodriguez, the title Predators is an allusion to the second film in the Alien franchise, Aliens (1986).
-The title also has a double meaning, referring both to the extraterrestrial Predator creatures and to the group of human characters who are pitted against them.
-Principal photography for Predators began on September 28, 2009, and concluded after 53 days; filming took place in Hawaii and then in Austin, Texas.
+Producer Robert Rodriguez had developed a script for a third installment as early as 1994 after seeing the original film, although it was not until 2009 that 20th Century Fox greenlit the project.
+According to Rodriguez, the title Predators is an allusion to the film Aliens (1986).
+The title also has a double meaning, referring both to the extraterrestrial Predator hunters and to the group of human characters who are pitted against them.
+Filming took place in locations including Hawaii and Austin, Texas from September 2009 and lasted 53 days.

-Predators was released in the United States on July 9, 2010.
-It grossed $127 million worldwide and received mixed reviews from critics, with praise for the action but criticism aimed at the thinly written characters.
-A fourth film, titled The Predator, was released in 2018, and a prequel, Prey, in 2022.
+Predators was released in the United States on July 9, 2010, by 20th Century Fox.
+It received mixed reviews from critics and grossed $127 million against a $40M budget.
+A fourth film, The Predator, was released in 2018, and a prequel, Prey, was released in 2022.